 The Hospitality Management curriculum prepares students to understand and apply the administrative and practical skills needed for supervisory and managerial positions in hotels, motels, resorts, inns, restaurants, institutions, and clubs.

-Upon completion, graduates should qualify for supervisory or entry-level management positions in food and lodging operations, including restaurants, foodservice, beverage service, catering, front office, reservations, housekeeping, purchasing, dining room and marketing.
-Opportunities are also available in the support areas of food and equipment sales.
+Graduates should qualify for management or entry-level supervisory positions in food and lodging operations, including restaurants, foodservice, beverage service, catering, front office, reservations and housekeeping.
+Opportunities are also available in product services, and technology support and sales.

 Program Learning Outcomes